 Chicago, IL 60611

-Celebrating its 100th anniversary as a shipping and recreational facility, Navy Pier has undergone renovations and reimaginings, and is in the middle of transitioning to a new role.
-Located on Lake Michigan, it encompasses more than 50 acres of parks, gardens, shops, restaurants, the fabulous Children's Museum (described above), and the 150-foot-high Ferris wheel, together welcoming 9 million visitors a year.
-Stop by for a special event, to see a performance, visit the enlarged food court, enjoy the breezes off Lake Michigan, or study the many environmental provisions that are transforming the shoreline.
+Recently celebrating its 100th anniversary as a shipping and recreational facility, Navy Pier has undergone renovations and reimaginings, and is in the middle of transitioning to a new role.
+Located on Lake Michigan, it encompasses more than 50 acres of parks, gardens, shops, restaurants, the fabulous Children’s Museum (described above), and the 150-foot-high Ferris wheel, together welcoming 9 million visitors a year.
+Stop by for a special event, to see a performance, visit the enlarged food court, enjoy the breezes off Lake Michigan, use your phone for an audio “chat” with a bronze celebrity statue seated outside, or study the many environmental provisions that are transforming the shoreline.
 The Polk Bros Park, with its outdoor water play fountains, is a treat for all ages.

 Loop “The Loop” with CAF